WingsDao/eth-peg-zone/README.md

 ## Motivation

-Main motivation to use multiplay native currencies from different blockchains inside Wings blockchain, that will provide more liquidity for financial derivatives and financial operations in nutshell, and be not limited by one ecosystem.
+Main motivation to use multiplay native currencies from different blockchains inside **WINGS** blockchain, that will provide more liquidity for financial derivatives and financial operations in nutshell, and be not limited by one ecosystem.
 This idea opens new doors for many of many usages we can bring to blockchain technology, such as defi, swaps, futures, options.

-During our development we are going to make a same solutions for popular blockchains, not only for Ethereum, like: Bitcoin, EOS, Tron, Lisk, etc.
+During our development we are going to make a same solutions for popular blockchains, not only for Ethereum, like: **Bitcoin, EOS, Tron, Lisk, etc**.

 ## Structure